 Australian authorities are committed to combating sexual exploitation of children by Australians overseas.
 Australians may be prosecuted at home under Australian child sex tourism and child pornography laws.
 These laws provide severe penalties of up to 25 years’ imprisonment for Australians who engage in child sexual exploitation while outside of Australia.

 Information for dual nationals

-Before travelling, dual Australian/United States citizens should consult travel information on the United States Department of State’s Bureau of Consular Affairs’ website.
+Before travelling overseas, dual Australian/United States citizens should also consult travel information provided for United States citizens on the United States Department of State’s Bureau of Consular Affairs website.

 We strongly recommend that you take out comprehensive travel insurance that will cover any overseas medical costs, including medical evacuation, before you depart Australia.
 Confirm that your insurance covers you for the whole time you will be away and check what circumstances and activities are not included in your policy.
-The Embassy of Australia and Consulates-General cannot assist with medical expenses.
 Remember, regardless of how healthy and fit you are, if you can't afford travel insurance, you can't afford to travel.
 The Australian Government will not pay for a traveller's medical expenses overseas or medical evacuation costs.
+The Australian Embassy and Consulates-General cannot assist with medical expenses.

-The standard of medical facilities and care throughout the United States compares favourably with that available in Australia.
+The standard of medical facilities and care throughout the United States is comparable to Australia.
 Medical costs in the United States are, however, extremely high.
 A visit to a doctor in the United States for even minor complaints can cost several hundred dollars, excluding laboratory tests or medication costs.
 In the absence of accepted health insurance (or proof of ability to pay), payment would generally be required up front.